TarokhDev2020/Travel-Template-for-SwiftUI/README.md

 # Travel-Template-for-SwiftUI
-A Travel template app written by SwiftUI
+A Travel template app using SwiftUI

 ## Installation ##
 * Git and clone <br/>